BlazeIt: Optimizing Declarative Aggregation and Limit Queries for Neural Network-Based Video Analytics: Optimizing Aggregates

 \section{Optimizing Aggregates}

-In an aggregation query, the user is interested in some statistic over the data, such as the average number of cars per frame.
-To exactly answer these queries, \sn must call object detection on every frame, which is prohibitively slow.
-However, if the user specifies an error tolerance (Section~\ref{sec:fql}), \sn can leverage a range of optimizations for accelerated query execution.
+\minihead{Overview} In an aggregation query, the user is interested in some statistic over the data, such as the average number of cars per frame; see Figure~\ref{query:aggregate} for an example.
+To provide exact answers, \sn must call object detection on every frame, which is prohibitively slow.
+However, if the user specifies an error tolerance, \sn accelerate query execution using two novel optimizations.

-When the user issues a aggregation query with an error tolerance, \sn can efficiently execute the query using a range of techniques: 1) traditional AQP (Section~\ref{sec:sampling_method}), 2) query rewriting using specialized NNs (Section~\ref{sec:op_rewrite}), 3) the method of control variates using specialized NNs (Section~\ref{sec:control-variates}).